Care to Learn program awarded $10,000

 The district had to meet certain eligibility requirements, including an identified 40 percent of students living at or below the poverty line.

-But with the Care to Learn backpacks, she said, "we can provide food on the weekends for our families."
+But with the Care to Learn backpacks, she said, ï¿½we can provide food on the weekends for our families.ï¿½

-Care to Learn also holds a peanut-butter drive, she said, and that is a great source of nutrients and easy preparation for students when they're at home.
+Care to Learn also holds a peanut-butter drive, she said, and that is a great source of nutrients and easy preparation for students when theyï¿½re at home.

-"It's just a great program to help know that our kids are being fed when they're not here with us," Ragsdale said.
-"I always say, we have to fill the stomachs, hearts and minds of all our students, and Care to Learn, with our partners, help that happen."
+ï¿½Itï¿½s just a great program to help know that our kids are being fed when theyï¿½re not here with us,ï¿½ Ragsdale said. ï¿½I always say, we have to fill the stomachs, hearts and minds of all our students, and Care to Learn, with our partners, help that happen.ï¿½

-Welker said she thinks word is finally getting out about Care to Learn's mission, which is a big reason why the program has grown so much.
+Welker said she thinks word is finally getting out about Care to Learnï¿½s mission, which is a big reason why the program has grown so much.

 And the need is evident, she said.

-"We've had teachers tell us, ever since so and so has been on the program, they're paying more attention in class," Welker said.
-"It's such a little thing we can do as a community to make a huge difference, and that's exciting."
+ï¿½Weï¿½ve had teachers tell us, ever since so and so has been on the program, theyï¿½re paying more attention in class,ï¿½ Welker said. ï¿½Itï¿½s such a little thing we can do as a community to make a huge difference, and thatï¿½s exciting.ï¿½

-Donations can be dropped off at the district office at 301 N. Clark Ave. in Cape Girardeau or made online at caretolearnfund.org.
+Donations can be dropped off at the district office at 301 N. Clark Ave. in Cape Girardeau or made online at www.caretolearnfund.org.

 mniederkorn@semissourian.com